Leon0605/sopra-fs25-group-05-client/README2.md

 ## Introduction
 Our primary goal for this project was to create a chat app, that would enable users that don't speak the same language to effortlessly chat with each other by integrating a translation service into the chat itself thus allowing to overcome language barriers.
 Our secondary goal was to utilize the chats for language learning by providing a flashcards that can be created from real messages sent.
+In this way, users are able to directly target their language learning towards phrases and areas of interest they are likely to encounter in the real world.

 ## Technologies
 - Vercel for deployment